Pearson-Higher-Ed/component-archetype/README.contribute.md

 built using `npm run build`, physical files are written to /build.

 Additionally, Hot Module Replacement is activated in the webpack dev server; saved changes to /src are automatically reloaded in the browser.
-Changes to the demo/index.html itself, however, do require a manual page refresh.
+Changes to the demo/index.html itself, however, does require a manual page refresh.

 ### Using ElementsSDK